Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 These ribs come from the 2nd to the 5th rib and the 6th to the 8th of the rib cage.

-They are full of fat and collagen, rectangular, and loaded with meat just like brisket.
-Short ribs have alternating layers of fat and meat.
+Short ribs are rectangular, full of fat and collagen, and loaded with meat, just like brisket.
+They have alternating layers of fat and meat.

 How To Cook Short Ribs